 In August 2014, a paper published by the International and American Associations for Dental Research (IADR/AADR) in their Journal of Dental Research says while there has been a steep decline in tooth loss in the US in the last 50 years, the contrast between rich and poor is now stronger.

 Total tooth loss is a rare condition in high-income households in the US nowadays; it has contracted geographically to states with disproportionately high poverty, note the authors.

 Periodontal or gum disease is the most common cause of tooth loss among adults.
-A 2012 study by the Centers for Disease Control and Prevention (CDC) estimates that around half of the adult population in the US has periodontal disease, with cases ranging from mild to severe.
+A 2012 study by the Centers for Disease Control and Prevention (CDC) estimates that around

 The prevalence is much higher in those living below the poverty line (over 65%), those with less than a high school education (nearly 67%), and among older Americans (around 70%), note the CDC.
 They add that among older Americans aged 65 and over, the prevalence rate is around 70%.